rpunt/ansible_cockroachdb/docs/testing.md

    pip install ansible ansible-core psycopg2-binary
    ```

-2. For container-based tests, check that Podman/Docker is properly installed
+2. For container-based tests, check that Podman is properly installed

 3. For integration tests, make sure port 26257 is available